oryalava/DOWNFLOWGO/downflowgo/DOWNFLOW/README_DOWNFLOW.md

 nrows        2305
 xllcorner    361622.6
 yllcorner    7644294.2
-cellsize     5.00
+cellsize     25.00
 NODATA_value  0
  ```
 NODATA_value can be 0 or what ever value (like -99999) but avoid « nan » or any letters.
+A DEM of Piton de la Fournaise at 25 m (SRTM) is provided for testing.

 2) The parameters_range_template.txt must contain the right path to the DEM and the vent coordinates (Xorigine, Yorigine)

-To run DOWNFLOW open your terminal, go to DOWNFLOW Folder
+To run DOWNFLOW open your terminal and go to DOWNFLOW Folder and execute:
-and execute:
  ```
-./DOWNFLOW parameters_range.txt
+./DOWNFLOW parameters_range_template.txt
  ```

 you can also use the python function: